-In 2014, the Audit Committee has deliberated four times.
-Francis Vanderhoydonck and Chris Van Doorselaer have attended all the meetings.
-Guido Vanherpe and Dirk Lannoo were excused one time.
+In 2015, the Audit Committee has deliberated four times.
+Francis Vanderhoydonck, Chris Van Doorselaer and Dirk Lannoo were excused one time.
+Guido Vanherpe was excused two times.

 During these meetings, various issues were discussed, such as the monitoring of the financial reporting process and the effectiveness of the internal control and risk management of the Company; monitoring the statutory audit of the annual accounts and the consolidated accounts, including the follow up of questions and recommendations made by the external auditor and reviewing and monitoring of the independence of the external auditor and the provision by the external auditor of additional services to the Company.